wltrimbl/boot-camps/python/variables_and_types/Readme.md

 ## Types and Dynamic Typing

 Like most programming languages, things in python are typed.
 The type refers to the type of data.
-We've already defined three different types of data in experiment, voltage, and current.
-The types are string, integer, and float.
-You can inspect the type of a variable by using the type command.
+The basic types are `string`, `integer`, and `float`.
+You can inspect the type of a variable by using the `type` command.

+Why should you care about data types?
+In some cases, failing to pay attention to the data types will cause wrong answers.

 ```python
 In [6]: type(experiment)